ndeslandes/progfun-workspace/README.md

   - Assignements 4 - Huffman
 - Wednesday 10/22 - 2h - Week 5: Lists
   - More Functions on Lists
-- Thursday 10/23 - 4h - Week 5: Lists
+- Thursday 10/23 - 3h - Week 5: Lists
   - Pairs and Tuples
   - Implicit Parameters
   - Higher-Order List Functions
   - Reduction of Lists
   - Reasoning About Concat
   - A Larger Equational Proof on Lists
+- Thursday 10/23 - 1h - Week 6: Collections
+  - Other Collections